 —Diana Cheng Scheible | Director of Public Relations

-One sleepless October night, Melanie Tioleco-Cheng wrote the words of Special Delivery as a way of telling her first-born daughter about her special pregnancy.
+One sleepless October night in 2008, Melanie Tioleco-Cheng wrote the words of Special Delivery as a way of telling her first-born daughter about her special pregnancy.
 As a physician, she knew exactly what having trisomy 18 meant for her second child, Macy, and even more about the issues her heart and lung problems posed.
 But, how do you say that to a two-year old?
 How do you talk about what to expect in the hospital?
 How do you tell children about a baby who will not live a normal or even, long life?

 As a mother, Melanie found her solution: write a book to use as a launching pad to discuss complex subjects such as different kinds of newborns, trisomies, high risk pregnancies, and even the possible death of a baby.
 Much like the road to meeting Macy, the production and distribution of Special Delivery has been a whole family endeavor.
 Melanie’s twin sister, Melissa Tioleco-Cheng designed and illustrated Special Delivery so that it could be read to Melanie’s daughter.
 For Macy’s funeral, they printed a handful of board books for young guests.
 Melissa’s creative firm, Rise-and-Shine Studio, later competed for and won a Sappi Ideas that Matter Grant that enabled mass publishing and worldwide distribution of books to families and grief support groups.
 Their younger sister, Diana Cheng Scheible, rounds off the team with her PR background to raise awareness and help with sustainability of the project.